BullyHunter32/bSecure/README.md

 - Logging system.
 Not made to replace a real logging system.
 - Restrict people from certain countries from joining, such as french people.
 - In game menu
+- Detection data logging, if you're unclear or need guidance on understanding what the logs mean then contact me on discord (BullyHunter#2252).

 ... and there are more to come :)